FangliangZHENG/FangliangZHENG/README.md

 ## Anime & Basketball

 When I'm not coding, you can find me:
-- Playing basketball with friends 🏀
+- Playing Basketball with friends 🏀
-- Watching anime
+- Watching Anime

 <p align="center">
   <img src="./Curry.gif" width="400" />